 View a list of approved independent special schools (part of Section 41 of the Children and Families Act).

-We've put together documents that can help young people and their families address moving on from school, so that they can plan ahead and make informed decisions.
+The Preparing for Adulthood pages help young people and their families address moving on from school, so that they can plan ahead and make informed decisions.